AndroidGOOGLETECH NEWS

 Nearby Share for Windows PCs is still in beta and restricts a few regions from using the app.
 These regions include Cuba, Iran, North Korea, and Syria.
 Google has not yet announced an official release date for Nearby Share for PCs, and there have been no changes to system requirements, including the lack of official support for ARM-based devices.

-Google Nearby Share For Windows Pc
+Google Nearby Share for Windows PC

-Google Nearby Share For Windows Pc
+Google Nearby Share for Windows PC

 While Nearby Share for Windows PCs has many advantages, such as fast and reliable file exchange, it also has some disadvantages, such as restricted availability in a few regions and a lack of an official release.
 Despite these limitations, Nearby Share for Windows PCs remains a popular feature, and Google’s recent expansion of availability to nearly all countries around the globe is a welcome development for users worldwide.